qase-tms/qase-javascript/qase-playwright/README.md

 It can work in different test automation scenarios:

 * Create new test cases in Qase from existing autotests.
-* Report Cypress test results to existing test cases in Qase.
+* Report Playwright test results to existing test cases in Qase.
 * Update existing cases with metadata, such as parameters and fields.

 Qase Playwright reporter is currently in open beta stage for the version 2 series.